We value your privacy

 During the summer months, staying cool at night is essential for an uninterrupted night’s sleep.
 Our guides on how to get to sleep in the heat and why you shouldn’t run a fan all night will give you more tips on sleeping in hot weather, but you should seriously consider ditching the pyjamas if you want to cool down, too.

-Sleeping naked also has benefits aside from a deeper sleep.
+Sleeping naked benefits go further than just encouraging a deeper sleep.
 It’s physically healthier, as the reduction of sweat means there’s less chance for bacteria to build up in your pyjamas and bed sheets.
 If you do wear pyjamas, you should wash them every two to three wears - more if you sweat at night, or have enjoyed a long lay-in - but this still leaves room for bacteria growth.
 If you don’t want to change your pyjamas every single night, stick to sleeping naked.

 You should avoid wearing underwear - especially tight-fitting underwear - to bed, as this will trap moisture and bacteria, increasing the likelihood of fungal infections and other skin irritations.
 Sleeping naked lets air circulate freely around your body, keeping you fresh and dry.